Wilson Mar bio photo

-How to meet enterprise needs with multi-dimensional offerings with no limits of scale and geography
+How to provide enterprises multi-dimensional offerings with no limits of scale, geography, and complexity

 Overview

-To successfully cater to enterprises, software vendors must incorporate features enterprises wnat and need.
-A salesperson at a well-known developer tools software company once actually said in a meeting (unconvincingly):
+To successfully cater to enterprises, software vendors must incorporate features enterprises want and need.
+A salesperson from a software company once actually said in a meeting (unconvincingly):

 “We’re enterprise software because we have enterprise users”